-Violation Type Violation Begin Violation End Violation Explanation MONITORING, ROUTINE (DBP), MAJOR 10/01/2019 The violation was a monitoring violation, i.e. we took the sample late.
-However, the sample results were in compliance with the EPA regulations.
+Violation Type Violation Begin Violation End Violation Explanation MONITORING, ROUTINE (DBP), MAJOR 10/01/2019 We failed to test our drinking water for the contaminant and period indicated.
+Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.